This is a variation on Accidental Pervert, in which the accidental part is not so accidental.

-- The 1947 short "the Brideless Groom" starring The Three Stooges inverts this trope as it is Shemp Howard that Christine McIntyre's character mistakes for someone else.
+- In the 1947 short "the Brideless Groom" starring The Three Stooges, Christine McIntyre's character mistakes Shemp Howard for someone else.
 Christine is expecting her cousin, Basil, and thinking that Shemp is him, starts kissing him affectionately.
 When she gets a phone call revealing that her visitor is NOT her cousin, she really unloads on Shemp, resulting in a No-Holds-Barred Beatdown.

-- Invoked in a folktale involving a court jester and/or Trickster Archetype of the teller's culture wherein he offends the King and is told he will be executed unless he can apologize in a way wherein the apology is worse than the offense.
-He achieves this by groping the King from behind and saying "Sorry, I thought you were the Queen."
+- Invoked in a folktale involving a Court Jester and/or The Trickster of the teller's culture wherein he offends the King, and is told he will be executed unless he can apologize in a way wherein the apology is worse than the offense.
+He achieves this by groping the King from behind and saying, "Sorry, I thought you were the Queen."

-- In Dragon Bones, there are two identical twins, one of whom (who is a ladies' man) has an affair with a woman.
-His rather shy twin brother is very embarassed when his brothers' lover accidentally pinches his buttocks.
+- In Dragon Bones, there is a pair of identical twins, one of whom (who is a ladies' man) has an affair with a woman.
+His rather shy twin brother is very embarrassed when his brother's lover accidentally pinches his buttocks.

-- In an episode of Modern Family, Phil has a disastrous first meeting with his daughter's college roommate, grabbing her butt, thinking that she was his wife.
+- In an episode of Modern Family, Phil has a disastrous first meeting with his daughter's college roommate - he grabs her butt, thinking that she was his wife.